gpereira1005/E601/README.md

 # RadicalEvents Website

-This project consists of a frontend for a website managing extreme activities.
+This project consists of a frontend website for the management of radical activities.
 It is composed of two parts:

   • FrontOffice (HTML, CSS, JS) - Visualization of information and booking of radical activities by customers.<br />
   • BackOffice (Vue.js) - Management of bookings, resources and information for activities by management team.<br />